navalnica/StableLungsSegmentation/readme.md

 1. `train`

-Use to build and train the model.
+Build and train the model.
+Heavy augs and warm start are supported.

 ```
 Usage: main.py train [OPTIONS]